By: Rebecca Alwine, Army Spouse

-Its tax season and with the headache of gathering paperwork, comes a sense of satisfaction each time you can find a new deduction.
-Plus, it’s a good distraction for those of us doing the PCS limbo or those of us who just moved somewhere new and are trying to meet people.
+Its tax season and with the headache of gathering paperwork comes a sense of satisfaction each time you can find a new deduction.
+Plus, it’s a good distraction for those of us doing the PCS limbo or those of us who just moved somewhere new and are trying to meet people after a PCS.
 So, buckle up, let’s talk about taxes and home ownership and taxes.

 First, the Expert